Muhammad Najib ar-Ruba'i

 At the Military Staff College in Iraq, 1942.
 Ar-Ruba'i is the third officer seated below, from the right.

 Muhammad Najib ar-Ruba'i (مُحَمَّد نَجِيب الرَّبِيعِيّ; also spelled Al-Rubaiy; 1904-1965) was an Iraqi military officer and politician who served as the first president of Iraq, from 14 July 1958 to 8 February 1963.
-Together with Abdul Karim Qassim, he was one of the leaders of the 14 July Revolution that toppled King Faisal II and the Hashemite Iraqi monarchy in 1958.
+Together with Abdul Karim Qasim, he was one of the leaders of the 14 July Revolution that toppled King Faisal II and the Hashemite Iraqi monarchy in 1958.

-While Qassim became prime minister and held most of the power, Ar-Ruba'i was elected head of state with the title of Chairman of the Sovereignty Council.
+While Qasim became prime minister and held most of the power, Ar-Ruba'i was elected head of state with the title of Chairman of the Sovereignty Council.
 The Sovereignty Council had a representative from each of the communal/ethnic groups.
 Ar-Ruba'i represented the Sunni community.

-In 1963, Qassim was deposed in the Ramadan Revolution.
+In 1963, Qasim was deposed in the Ramadan Revolution.
 This led Ar-Ruba'i to retire from politics, and he eventually died in 1965.